 - Legal fees: This is the basic charge for the work which a conveyancer does

 - This could be priced as a fixed fee, an hourly rate or a percentage of the property price

 - Disbursements: These are charges made by third parties such as local authorities (for searches) and the Land Registry

 - These should be costed out individually

-Unlike a lot of solicitors, our fees at enact conveyancing are fixed, so there are no hidden surprises and if, for whatever reason, your move does not go ahead, there is no fee.
+Unlike a lot of solicitors, our fees at enact conveyancing are fixed, and we guarantee that they will not change unless the circumstances of your move do.

 Get a free quote today